MaxITService/OneClickPrompts/code-notes.md

     *   should create loop with custom buttons code from config.js file
 * The floating window, should NOT block access to buttons to be clicked, it should behave as if it's transparent (only visually opaque)
 *   Make floating window draggable

+### `floating-panel.js`

+*   **Purpose:** Implements a floating, customizable button panel for the extension.
+*   **Role:** Creates a draggable, resizable panel that can be toggled as an alternative to the inline injected buttons.
+Features include:
+    *   Dark, semi-transparent appearance (rgba(50, 50, 50, 0.7))
+    *   Positioning with the panel's bottom-left corner at the cursor location
+    *   Persistent state and position saved per website using localStorage
+    *   Draggable header and resizable body
+    *   Toggle button in the original injected button container
+    *   Closing via an "x" button to return to the injected buttons
+    *   Debounced saving (150ms delay) for efficient localStorage operations

 ### `init.js`